 You are not allowed to drink in public, be drunk and make noise while walking on the streets.
 Also, there is zero alcohol tolerance while driving.
 This can take you to jail.

-Kissing in public
+Kissing in public in Dubai

 Kissing in public places is illegal.
 As a Muslim country, any public display of affection is not allowed in Dubai.
 Therefore keep it for your hotel room.
 Holding hands as a couple is completely fine.